httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 As noted in {{?I-D.ietf-httpbis-semantics}}, a user agent is allowed to automatically follow a 3xx redirect that has a Location response header field, even if they don't understand the semantics of the specific status code.
 However, they aren't required to do so; therefore, if an application using HTTP desires redirects to be automatically followed, it needs to explicitly specify the circumstances when this is required.

 Applications using HTTP are encouraged to specify that 301 and 302 responses change the subsequent request method from POST (but no other method) to GET, to be compatible with browsers.
 Generally, when a redirected request is made, its header fields are copied from the original request's.
-However, they can be modified by various mechanisms; e.g., sent Authorization ({{?I-D.ietf-httpbis-semantics}}) and Cookie ({{?I-D.ietf-httpbis-rfc6265bis}}) headers will change if the origin (and sometimes path) of the request changes.
-An application using HTTP should specify if any request headers that it defines need to be modified or removed upon a redirect; however, this behaviour cannot be relied upon, since a generic client (like a browser) will be unaware of such requirements.
+However, they can be modified by various mechanisms; e.g., sent Authorization ({{?I-D.ietf-httpbis-semantics}}) and Cookie ({{?I-D.ietf-httpbis-rfc6265bis}}) header fields will change if the origin (and sometimes path) of the request changes.
+An application using HTTP should specify if any request header fields that it defines need to be modified or removed upon a redirect; however, this behaviour cannot be relied upon, since a generic client (like a browser) will be unaware of such requirements.

 ## Specifying HTTP Header Fields {#headers}

 Applications often define new HTTP header fields.
 Typically, using HTTP header fields is appropriate in a few different situations:

-* Their content is useful to intermediaries (who often wish to avoid parsing the body), and/or
+* The field is useful to intermediaries (who often wish to avoid parsing message content), and/or
-* Their content is useful to generic HTTP software (e.g., clients, servers), and/or
+* The field is useful to generic HTTP software (e.g., clients, servers), and/or
-* It is not possible to include their content in the message body (usually because a format does not allow it).
+* It is not possible to include their values in the message content (usually because a format does not allow it).

-When the conditions above are not met, it is usually better to convey application-specific information in other places; e.g., the message body or the URL query string.
+When the conditions above are not met, it is usually better to convey application-specific information in other places; e.g., the message content or the URL query string.

 New header fields MUST be registered, as per {{!I-D.ietf-httpbis-semantics}}.

 See {{I-D.ietf-httpbis-semantics, Section 4.1.3}} for guidelines to consider when minting new header fields. {{?I-D.ietf-httpbis-header-structure}} provides a common structure for new header fields, and avoids many issues in their parsing and handling; it is RECOMMENDED that new header fields use it.

-It is RECOMMENDED that header field names be short (even when HTTP/2 header compression is in effect, there is an overhead) but appropriately specific.
+It is RECOMMENDED that header field names be short (even when HTTP/2 field compression is in effect, there is an overhead) but appropriately specific.
 In particular, if a header field is specific to an application, an identifier for that application can form a prefix to the header field name, separated by a "-".

 For example, if the "example" application needs to create three headers, they might be called "example-foo", "example-bar" and "example-baz".
-Note that the primary motivation here is to avoid consuming more generic header names, not to reserve a portion of the namespace for the application; see {{!RFC6648}} for related considerations.
+Note that the primary motivation here is to avoid consuming more generic field names, not to reserve a portion of the namespace for the application; see {{!RFC6648}} for related considerations.

 The semantics of existing HTTP header fields MUST NOT be re-defined without updating their registration or defining an extension to them (if allowed).
-For example, an application using HTTP cannot specify that the `Location` header has a special meaning in a certain context.
+For example, an application using HTTP cannot specify that the `Location` header field has a special meaning in a certain context.

-See {{caching}} for the interaction between headers and HTTP caching; in particular, request headers that are used to "select" a response have impact there, and need to be carefully considered.
+See {{caching}} for the interaction between headers and HTTP caching; in particular, request header fields that are used to "select" a response have impact there, and need to be carefully considered.

 See {{state}} for considerations regarding header fields that carry application state (e.g., Cookie).